Killing of Gabby Petito: Gabby Petito

 Gabrielle Venora Petito (March 19, 1999 – c.
 August 27, 2021) was born and raised in Blue Point, New York.
 She had six younger siblings and half-siblings.
 In 2013, Petito and her step-brothers appeared in a music video to raise awareness about American gun violence in response to the Sandy Hook Elementary School shooting.
-In 2017, she graduated from Bayport-Blue Point High School in Bayport, New York, where she met Brian Christopher Laundrie.
+In 2017, she graduated from Bayport-Blue Point High School in Bayport, New York, where she met Brian Christopher Laundrie (born on November 18, 1997 in Islip).
 From September 2017 to January 2019, she lived in Carolina Beach, North Carolina, working as a hostess and in the kitchen of a restaurant in nearby Wilmington.
 She applied to Cape Fear Community College, but did not attend.

 Petito began dating Laundrie in March 2019, and moved in with him and his parents in North Port, Florida.
 The couple worked at a Publix in North Port, where she was a pharmacy technician and he was in the grocery department.
 They quit their jobs at the onset of the COVID-19 pandemic.

 In late 2019 and early 2020, the couple embarked on a cross-country drive from New York to California.
 Along the way, they visited Las Vegas, Yosemite National Park, Pismo Beach, and other points of interest.
 In March 2020, Petito celebrated her 21st birthday in Nokomis, Florida.
 She and Laundrie visited Sope Creek, Georgia in June 2020, and the two were engaged the following month.

 In December 2020, Petito purchased a 2012 Ford Transit Connect van converted into a camper, in which the couple would take their next cross-country trip.
 To save money for the trip, she began working 50-hour weeks at Taco Bell and as a nutritionist while Laundrie took a job at an organic juice bar.
 Petito documented her life and travels on social media sites such as YouTube and Instagram, where she described her interests as "art, yoga, and veggies".